imsweb/cconf/README.md

 # cconf

-cconf is a library for reading configuration from various sources (such as environment variables, environment files, and environment directories) and optionally encrypting sensitive configurations.
+`cconf` is a library for reading configuration from various sources (such as environment variables, environment files, and environment directories) and optionally encrypting sensitive configurations.
+Sensitive configuration values are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) tokens, which provide authenticated crypography and the ability to specify a maximum valid lifetime (`ttl`).

 ## Installation

 `pip install cconf`

 ## Usage